 The density operator is defined as $n(\textbf{r},t) = \psi^{\dagger} (\textbf{r},t)\psi (\textbf{r},t)$ where $\psi^{\dagger} = (\psi^{\dagger}_{R} + \psi^{\dagger}_{C})$ being the field operator of the whole system of the ring and the center, denoted by $R$ and $C$ respectively.
 Initially, the ring and the center are decoupled until they are released from their confinement potential.
 Thus, at time $t=0$ the ground-state can be seen as a product state $|\phi\rangle = |\phi\rangle_{R}\otimes|\phi\rangle_{C}$. \\

-Assuming free expansion for $t\geq 0$, the number of terms in the density-density correlator can be reduced.
-Firstly, terms consisting of an odd number of creation or annihilation operators have an expectation value of zero since the number of particles in the system has to be conserved.
-Conversely, even numbered terms comprised of unequal numbers of creation/annihilation operators also vanish.
-As such, the only surviving terms are the even numbered ones consisting of an equal number of creation operators.
+Assuming free expansion for $t\geq 0$, the number of terms in the $G(\textbf{r},\textbf{r}',t)$ can be significantly reduced.
+Firstly, terms consisting of an odd number of creation or annihilation operators have a null expectation value due to particle conservation.
+Likewise, terms where either both creation or annihilation operators act on one system also vanish.
+As such, the only surviving terms are those comprised of an equal number of creation-annihilation pairs, one acting on the ring and another on the center.
 Consequently, the expression for the density-density correlator reads